dhobbs6/bikesharing/README.md

 ![5](https://user-images.githubusercontent.com/112899813/209227310-c83db6bc-16b0-46b8-9735-faecf71339c6.png)

 The above image essentially reinforces the male-dominated biking usage trend that we have been noting.
 The new bit of information offered by this heatmap shows a breakdown based on user type as well.
 We can see that the userbase is heavily dominated by male, subscribing bikers
+***

+## **Summary**

+In conclusion we can affirm, given the data, that the male biking market is a reliable one.
+As far as when we can expect this market to show up, this would generally be your morning commutes(6AM-9AM) and your evening commutes(4PM-8PM), with your Wednesday except in the evenings.
+As far as further data that I would pursue, I would break some map data down further and see which specific streets see the highest usage.
+This way I could report this information to investors with the possibility that they would be interested in sticking a bike repair shop near that street.
+Everyone needs repairs eventually, and if these specific streets get high traffic, this would make for a helpful and profitable bike repair shop.
+Lastly, I would try and gather data on why women are biking far less than men.
+Perhaps gathering some survey data on this issue would help.
+If there was a way to boost the female biking market that would be important data to collect and present to investors.